mariashinoto/potterysizes2021/README.md

 ## Overview

 This repo stores data and functions created for a study on the size of prehistoric pottery of Japan.
+This repo stores data and functions created for a study on the size of prehistoric pottery of Japan.
+It serves reproducibility for data collection and analyses that were performed in 2021 for a book that will not be published before 2025 {@Shinoto_potterysizes2021_2024}.

 ### Workflow
+## R code from 2021

+The functions are uploaded to the folder `R-code-2021` just a they were stored at the end of the study; they are not checked with actual versions of R and the packages used. -- Use and adapt on your own risk; questions via email are welcome.

+The file `functions--create-dfs-from-digitized-data.R` contains the three core functions that create the data sets described above ("Data calculated from the original (digitized) data") from the data in folder `data/01-digitized-scans-and-data` in the respective folders:

+- `radius.height()` creates the data files `vessel_radius_height.csv`
+- `radius.only()` creates the data files `vessel_radius_only.csv`
+- `profile.volume()` creates the data files `vessel_volumes.csv`

+These functions should work with identically structured pottery data from other contexts as well.

 ### Data